 - Preheat the oven to 350°F, and coat a 9x5” loaf pan with nonstick cooking spray.

 - Spread the batter into the prepared pan.
-Bake at 350°F for 40-50 minutes or until the top feels firm to the touch and a toothpick inserted into the center comes out clean.
+Bake at 350°F for 40-50 minutes or until the top feels firm to the touch and a toothpick inserted into the center comes out clean or with crumbs attached.
 Cool in the pan for 10 minutes before transferring to a wire rack to cool completely.

 View Nutrition Information + Weight Watchers Points